Technique

 A kitchen countertop displays cooking pans and a wooden bowl containing artichokes next to a grater and a ceramic jar.

-Cooking Techniques with Ceramic Pans
+Dos and Don'ts of Cooking with Ceramic Pans

 A person in a brown apron is skillfully flipping a pancake in a kitchen setting.